 Who may authorize release of health care information concerning a deceased patient?

 The personal representative of the deceased patient or, if there is no personal representative, a person who would have been authorized to make health care decisions for the deceased patient when the patient was alive may authorize the release of health care information about the deceased patient.
+Recent amendments to the Privacy Rule now limit the period for which covered entities must protect health information to 50 years after the patient’s death.
+Additionally, now individuals who were involved in a patient’s care or payment for care – but who were not the decedent’s personal representative - may request the decedent’s records after death.
+These kinds of disclosures are permitted, but not required, and need to be relevant to the requesting individual’s involvement.
+If a physician questions the relationship between the decedent and the requesting individual, the physician may refuse to disclose the information.

 May a physician disclose health care information to another health care provider without the patient’s authorization?